 - Close the Temporary Situation in Placement and open the youth's current placement in FamLink.

-- Conduct a debriefing interview with the youth within (2) two calendar days of returning to out of home care.
+- Conduct a debriefing interview with the youth within two calendar days (excluding weekends and holidays) of returning to out of home care.
 Discuss with the youth reason for running and gather valuable information by asking questions on DSHS form 15-309.
 Document the interview discussion in a case note or complete and upload the completed 15-309 form.

 |Forms and Tools